Programacion315/Informacion_Alimentos_DB/README.md

-# Informacion Alimentos DB
+# Web scraping food information

-Extrae la información de los alimentos de la pagina https://www.tabladecalorias.net/  🍊
+Extract the food information from the page https://www.tabladecalorias.net/  🍊

 ![image](https://user-images.githubusercontent.com/83243886/162601927-3786fdac-c7d2-4c91-ba01-ec86f85a2737.png)

-Cada una de las categorias de los alimentos contine una tabla la cual tiene los datos. 🥩
+Each of the food categories contains a table which contains the data. 🥩

 ![image](https://user-images.githubusercontent.com/83243886/162601918-1ee015b0-1d4b-437c-8daa-807a4161c058.png)

-Por lo que mediante selenium entramos a cada una de estas y con Beautiful Soup tomamos la información de todas las tablas. 🥘
+So using selenium we enter each of these and with Beautiful Soup we take the information from all the tables. 🥘

 <img  alt="GIF" src="https://github.com/Programacion315/Informacion_Alimentos_db/blob/master/funcionamiento.gif" />

-Y las guardamos en una base de datos. 🍰
+And we store them in a database. 🍰

 ![image](https://user-images.githubusercontent.com/83243886/162601981-8bf1fded-cf04-498d-add7-fb4b52bb4c10.png)